-But the law is only one small part of the story, there are a lot of things to consider, including your team’s wellbeing and your liability as their employer.
-Here’s everything you need to know about employees working while on sick leave.
+So, this brings up the question: Is it illegal to work while on sick leave in the UK?
+The simple answer is no, there's nothing legally stopping them.
+However, there are many things to consider, including your team's well-being and your liability as their employer.
+Here's everything you need to know about employees working while on sick leave.

 Types of sick leave